 One of my favorite times of the year in Houston is the month-long rodeo celebration.
 What began as The Houston Fat Stock Show and Livestock Exposition in 1931 has grown into an amazing event!
 In 2014, over 2 million people attended the 20 days of what is now called the Houston Livestock Show and Rodeo.
 The Show celebrates Western Heritage, furthers education for the youth of Texas, provides good-value family entertainment, and highlights agriculture.
 It is difficult to articulate the impact that the Show has on Houston and the surrounding area.

 The Houston Livestock Show and Rodeo is a charity and there are over 32,000 volunteers serving on 108 committees.
 I feel privileged to serve on both the Auction Assistance Committee and the Wine Competition Committee.
-Throughout late February and March, there are many great Show events, but here are a few highlights:
+Throughout late February and March, there are many great Show events.
+I wanted to share a few Houston Rodeo tips and highlights to help you make the most of your time at the HLSR.

 Go Texan Day